 Honestly, those stats are shocking but not all that surprising.
 After all, many women’s sexual health education stops after grade school, if they get one at all.
-That’s why Fitbit is excited to announce the launch of one of the company’s most requested features: female health tracking, coming in spring 2018.
+That’s why Fitbit is excited to announce the launch of one of the company’s most requested features: female health tracking.

-This new in-app experience (available to all Fitbit users age 13 and older**) and on-device experience (for Fitbit Ionic and Fitbit Versa smartwatch users) is designed to help you learn more about your menstrual cycle—and your body—so you can better understand how it affects other aspects of your health and fitness.
+This new in-app experience (available to all Fitbit users age 13 and older**) and on-device experience (for Fitbit Charge 3, Fitbit Ionic, Fitbit Versa users) is designed to help you learn more about your menstrual cycle—and your body—so you can better understand how it affects other aspects of your health and fitness.
 And that’s just the beginning.